gantry/docs/pages/01.gantry5/02.basics/01.key-features/docs.md

 #### No Programming Experience Necessary

 Adding and moving positions, resizing blocks, and more can be done with drag-and-drop simplicity in the new, powerful Layout Manager.
 Error pages and other areas of site design are also easily handled in Gantry 5's administrative interface.
-You can change almost any aspect of a theme without breaking out a single text editor.
+You can change almost any aspect of a theme without breaking out a single editor.

 #### Powerful Menu Editor